Minho to Porto by Bike8 Days & 7 Nights

 The route has been graded as moderate overall based on the shortest distances each day.
 Although graded as moderate 3 out of the 6 day’s cycling are graded as easy to moderate, making this trip a good step up towards a more challenging moderately graded trip.
 The route should be manageable for most regular cyclists or those relatively new to cycling with a good level of fitness.

 On this tour you will stay in a mixture of modern 3* and 4* hotels as well as a traditional manor house on a vineyard near Moncao and a rural guesthouse in Ponte de Lima.
 End your trip in Porto in a large 4* hotel in a UNESCO protected area just minutes from the Douro River in the lively old quarter of Ribeira.
-At you accommodations on days 2 and 4 enjoy a wine tasting experience with your hosts, and on day 6 visit one of Porto's renowned port cellars.
+At your accommodation on days 2 and 4 enjoy a wine tasting experience with your hosts, and on day 6 visit one of Porto's renowned port cellars.